Menu

 Yes, the VA does consider Pes Planus to be a disability.
 To qualify for VA benefits, you must prove a diagnosis of pes planus, bilateral pes planus, or pes planus with plantar fasciitis.
 Additionally, establishing an in-service incident or stressor as the cause is critical.

 This connection, known as a nexus, is essential to your case.
 Without proof linking the condition to service, the VA may deny benefits.
-To establish a nexus, you must provide sufficient evidence, including:
+Evidence can include:

 The VA will use the evidence you provide in your claim to determine your flat feet VA rating.
 Additionally, this evidence will inform whether or not you qualify for disability benefits.
 Your attorney can provide greater insight into how this process works and the type of evidence that may be beneficial in your unique case.